guanqun/async-web3.py/README.md

             print(f"got new block: {new_block}")
 ```

 This library tries to simplify the interaction with the *deployed* contracts.
-You want to deploy a new smart contract, please checkout the awesome `brownie` tool.
+If you want to deploy a new smart contract, please checkout the awesome `brownie` tool.

 How to Contribute: